 One significant and innovative aspect of the GEBRI mentoring plan is its reliance on and direct involvement with two already established, effective faculty mentoring programs at UNH (i.e., Research and Engagement Academy (REA), UP-2-NIH program) to augment specific one-on-one research mentoring relationships focused on the advancement of individual research programs.
 The novel three-stage mentoring approach includes broad mentorship (REA), NIH-specific mentorship (UP-2-NIH), and specialized GEBRI-specific mentorship designed to develop each individual’s research program in a multi-disciplinary context.

 Justification and Feasibility.
 The timeline above summarizes the GEBRI’s three-phase mentoring plan.
 All four of this COBRE application’s junior investigators have completed or are currently (“Year 0”) enrolled in the REA, and will enroll in UP-2-NIH in the Fall of 2014 (“Year 1”).
 Both programs include a well-organized set of workshops, writing projects, and mentored experiences in which both GEBRI PIs participate as mentors; Cote also serves as the Faculty Director for UP-2-NIH.
 With two of the three stages of the mentoring experience for the junior investigators are already established, GEBRI will provide the research mentoring that commences with the beginning of the grant period and continues until the researchers obtain a research project grant and “graduate” from the program, (presumably in Year 3).
 This then allows the GEBRI to recruit new junior investigators to initiate the three-stage mentoring process again.
 [Note that this generic timeline does not explicitly include the proposed new faculty hire in bioinformatics who would start in Year 2 of the project period; since each program operates annually, new faculty can be enrolled in the three-stage mentoring sequence at any time.]
+Recruitment of new investigators at UNH will leverage the REA and UP-2-NIH programs.
+However, we will also actively seek appropriate new faculty from regional IDeA state partner institutions and research facilities.
 This progressive, three-stage mentoring sequence will offer the four GEBRI junior investigators a structured, supervised environment in which to develop competitive research project proposals that, when funded, will transition them to “independent investigator” status and allow new faculty to join the GEBRI.

 Preliminary results.
 The four research projects included in this COBRE application represent successful completion of the first milestone resulting from participation of the junior investigators in the AY13-14 REA.